koiakoia/CrestScribe/README.md

 #CrestScribe

-A EVE Online CREST  service worker that copies down data from CREST for later usage.
-The target usage is retrieving character location data.
+A background processing worker to fetch ESI data (originally CREST).
+It also handles the refresh of access tokens.

-This C# application is meant to run as a Windows service that performs its job in the background.
+This C# application was originally a Windows service but now ported to .NET 8 so it can run cross platform.

 This is used by siggy to fetch character locations.

 This thing is horribly written and awful.
 Use at your own desire.

 ##Requirements

-* Visual Studio 2015
+* Visual Studio 2022
 * MySQL
-* .NET Framework 4.5.2
+* .NET 8